 “Take note of what your points are worth, since some cards will have different redemption values if you’re redeeming for a gift card or a statement credit,” Zeidman said.

-With cash-back cards, sometimes gift card redemption values will be the same as getting cash, but it’s not always the case.
+With cash-back cards, sometimes gift card redemption values will be the same as getting cash, but that's not always the case.
 In rare cases, you may even get bonus value on gift cards, such as with the Discover it Cash Back, which offers more than 1 cent per point on certain gift cards.

 “When you harness the value of the points [for gift cards], you can free up some cash that you otherwise would have used for those purchases,” Stern said.